EdWordy/UE5-LuaScripting/LuaScriptingAPI.md

 # Lua Scripting API for Unreal Engine

-This document provides a complete reference for the Lua scripting API available in your Unreal Engine project.
+This document provides a complete reference for the Lua Scripting API available to your Unreal Engine project.

 ## Table of Contents
 - [Overview](#overview)